 My top picks for Islay distillery tours include:

-- The 1-hour Experience Tour at Laphroaig – For £10, you get a full tour of Laphroaig's whisky-making facility, including their malting floor and peat kiln.
-They also have a nice little whisky museum here, and your tour ends with 3 tastings and a tasting glass you can take home.
+- The 1.5-hour Experience Tour at Laphroaig – For £18, you get a full tour of Laphroaig's whisky-making facility, including their malting floor and peat kiln.
+They also have a nice little whisky museum here, and your tour ends with a tasting and a tasting glass you can take home.

-- The 1-hour Unlock Hidden Depths Tasting Tour at Bowmore – Similar to the Laphroaig tour, this £10 tour also gives you a full look at Bowmore's operation (including malting floor) and ends with a tasting.
+- The 1.25-hour Signature Tour and Tasting at Bowmore – Similar to the Laphroaig tour, this £22 tour also gives you a full look at Bowmore's operation (including malting floor) and ends with a tasting.
 Bowmore wasn't in operation when we visited (always check the schedule!), so we opted to skip the tour here and just do a tasting.